Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 Several of our participants mentioned these high resolution figures.
 P6 and P10 are frustrated that they cannot print some PDFs because the figures are too small.
 P10 ascribes these figures to the increasing complexity of research: \textit{``the tendency of grouping more small figures into a kind of collection...
 I wonder, is this because of the limited page count that people try to avoid the whitespace around the figures and then they put everything in one big figure because then you can save on the whitespace?
 Or is it simply because really...the techniques that we're describing nowadays are so, so much more complicated?
-So you need them to, you know, to, to put the architecture of the whole thing in detail there.
-Otherwise nobody understands it.''} P7, on the other hand, ascribes it to digital submissions: \textit{``In '94, you turned in your paper by actually having a piece of large paper that was probably 24'' wide by 30'' or something... you had columns of text from LaTeX and then your figures had to be glued in place in what's called ``screen,'' right?
-So you actually have to make sure that they didn't copy badly.''} When papers were submitted by mail, the medium of the ``camera-ready'' draft was a significant limitation on the kinds of visual content that could be included, as they had to photocopy well, but now the only limitation is on the number of pages, so authors utilize the zoom feature of PDF viewers to include more content.
+So you need them to...put the architecture of the whole thing in detail there.
+Otherwise nobody understands it.''} P7, on the other hand, ascribes it to digital submissions: \textit{``In '94, you turned in your paper by actually having a piece of large paper that was probably 24'' wide by 30'' or something...you had columns of text from LaTeX and then your figures had to be glued in place in what's called `screen,' right?
+So you actually have to make sure that they didn't copy badly.''} When papers were submitted by mail, the medium of the ``camera-ready'' draft was a significant limitation on the kinds of visual content that could be included, but now the only limitation is on the number of pages, so authors use smaller figures to include more content.
+The small size of these figures, especially in comparison with the large front page teaser image, creates a visual hierarchy, highlighting the differences in purpose between these figures.
+The teaser attracts attention, the dense figures provide details for those who zoom in, and the impression of details for those who do not.